 Listed below are some of the best foods to eat (and some you should avoid) if you are working toward getting a flat, toned stomach.

 Remember: Calories Matter

-Before getting into the specific foods you ought to eat and avoid, it is important to first note that the number of calories you are consuming matters just as much as the food you eat.
+Before getting into the specific foods you ought to eat and avoid, it is essential first to note that the number of calories you are consuming matters just as much as the food you eat.

 To have visible abs, you may need to lose some body fat.
 To lose body fat, you will need to eat in a caloric deficit -- meaning you eat fewer calories than you burn.

 Now that the calories caveat is out of the way, it is time to get into the best flat-belly foods to add to your diet.
 Listed below are five foods that will help you reach your goals.

 Almonds are loaded with vitamin E, which is a powerful antioxidant.
 They are also rich in fibre, healthy fats, and magnesium, which is crucial for proper energy metabolism and blood sugar regulation.